lambducas/folke/README.md

 - [x] ~~When creating a new proof, open a temporary unnamed proof file first and then when the user saves it, open a file dialog and save to disk~~
 - [x] ~~All UI elements should scale not only text~~

-### Other
-- Test frontend to improve UX
-- Write help guide
-- Package backend with arbitrary frontend (library for proof editor backend)

 ## IDEAS
 - Support for subscript in front end, nice if x_0 renders fancy.